-The BC set consists of the well known Bellcore packet traces [25] which are available from the Internet Traffic Archive [3].
-There are four traces.
-Two of them are hourlong captures of packets on a LAN on August 29, 1989 and October 5, 1989, while the other two are day-long captures of WAN traffic to/from Bellcore on October 3, 1989 and October 10, 1989.
+The BC set consists of the widely used Bellcore packet traces [26] which are available from the Internet Traffic Archive [3].
+There are four traces, which are detailed in the technical report.
+In summary, two of them are hourlong captures of packets on a LAN on August 29, 1989 and October 5, 1989, while the other two are day-long captures of WAN traffic to/from Bellcore on October 3, 1989 and October 10, 1989.

 While the packet traces represent "ground truth" for prediction, the predictors that we study require discrete-time signals.
 To produce such a signal, we bin the packets into non-overlapping bins of a small size and average the sizes of the packets in a particular bin by the bin size.
 This result is an estimate of the instantaneous bandwidth usage that becomes more accurate as the bin size declines.
 It is important to note that as the bin size decreases the variance of the resulting signal increases.
 It is this variance that we are trying to model with a predictor.
 Figure 2 shows this effect for the 34 AUCKLAND traces.
-Notice that the graph is in on a log-log scale.
-The linear relationship and gradual slope we can see on the xgraph for bin sizes greater than 125 ms indicate that the traces are likely long-range dependent with a Hurst parameter near one The more abrupt slope for smaller binsizes indicates that H declines in that region.
+Notice that the graph is on a log-log scale.
+The linear relationship and gradual slope we can see on the graph for bin sizes greater than 125 ms indicate that the traces are likely long-range dependent with a Hurst parameter near one.
+The more abrupt slope for smaller binsizes indicates that H declines in that region.